What are the Chances of Winning an Injury Claim?

 The outcome of claims where the defendant does not accept liability can be harder to predict.
 An initial denial of liability may be a negotiating tactic, but if the defendant continues to deny liability and your solicitor thinks you have a strong case, the next stage will be to start formal court proceedings.

-Not that most claims don't go to court and even if they do, the defendant may still accept liability well before the commencement of a trial.
+Most claims don't go to court.
+Even if your solicitor does start proceedings, the defendant may still accept liability well before the commencement of a trial.

 If there is strong evidence to support your claim, you are likely to have a successful outcome.